trustlines-protocol/end2end/README.md

 ### Running tests with delegation fees

-If you want to run tests with delegation fees provided the `-f` flag.
+If you want to run tests with delegation fees provide the `-f` flag.